 Do I need life insurance on me?
 ABSOLUTELY – I’m the breadwinner in our family and if I die, Stacy needs income to be able to buy a Rolls Royce (strike) continue a reasonable lifestyle even if I’m gone.
 So that gets at the purpose of life insurance: replace needed income lost if someone in the family dies.
 That means if you don’t bring in any income to the family, you likely have no need for life insurance (beyond something to cover your burial).
 And that gets at today’s question – do families need to get life insurance on a stay at home mom?

 Let’s consider what happens if a stay at home mom dies.
 Who takes care of the kids?
 Who takes care of the house?
 Who does the laundry, cooking, cleaning, etc.?
 Who takes care of the husband!?
 I know I may sound pretty traditional when I say all this, but Stacy brings REAL value into our home when she does any/all of the things I listed above.
+But in case of accidents to the home mom , family can claim for insurance as it includes collision and comprehensive coverage too.
+We all know that car accidents are always unexpected.
+I found a respected body shop near me in tempe.
+If you’ve been injured in car accidents, especially a serious one, having an attorney on your side can mean the difference between the insurance company taking advantage of you or securing the financial compensation to which you’re entitled.
+When car accidents happen, it is essential to call your lawyer as early as you can.
 If she weren’t around, I’d have to pay someone to care for Annie (or depend on family).
 I’d have to spend more time handling household chores or pay someone to help.
 I’d have to take on all the household responsibilities now split between the two of us and somehow manage to keep working full-time.
 As anyone who is a single parent can attest, this would be HARD.
 I think Mary Poppins would be about the only person I could hire to pull off what Stacy does and I’m sure she wouldn’t be cheap.

 When it comes to stay at home moms, I break my cardinal rule about life insurance.
 I believe there SHOULD be life insurance on stay at home moms because while they may not necessarily bring income into the household, if they disappear there is a lot of added expense that needs to be covered.
 So for that reason, I strongly suggest husbands show care to their wives and be sure there is insurance on her.